benpollarduk/BP.AdventureFramework/docs/docfx/docs/region.md

 var region = new Region("Name", "Description.");
 ```

 Rooms can be added to the Region with the **AddRoom** method.
-The x, y and z location within the Region must be specified:
+The x, y and z location within the Region must be specified.

 ```csharp
 region.AddRoom(room, 0, 0, 0);
 ```

-Rooms can be removed from a Region with the **RemoveRoom** method:
+Rooms can be removed from a Region with the **RemoveRoom** method.

 ```csharp
 region.RemoveRoom(room);
 ```

-The Region can be traversed with the **Move** method:
+The Region can be traversed with the **Move** method.

 ```csharp
 region.Move(Direction.North);
 ```

-The Region can be traversed with the **Move** method:
+The Region can be traversed with the **Move** method.

 ```csharp
 region.Move(Direction.North);